AntonAshraf/University-Projects/5 Numerical Methods/README.md

 # Numerical Methods Calculator

 This is a Python program that implements various numerical methods for finding roots of equations.
 It provides a graphical user interface (GUI) built using the Tkinter library.
-To have a local test without installing the dependencies, you can **Download** the executable file from _[here](https://drive.google.com/file/d/1EDOGNFoxFUou9Hp3Du2oVkKoiXEK0PvL/view?usp=sharing)_ ⬇️
+To have a local test without installing the dependencies, you can **Download** the executable file from _[here](https://drive.google.com/file/d/1EDOGNFoxFUou9Hp3Du2oVkKoiXEK0PvL/view?usp=sharing)_ ⬇️, to make sure that it will work in your computer close the security protection or add the file to the exceptions.

 ## _Main Program Demo_
 ![video](https://github.com/AntonAshraf/Materials/blob/main/Numerical/NumericalProject.gif)